Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Conclusions and discussion

-We expect that the new framework that we introduced in this work will be very useful with data from future observatories, where the noise model will not be completely accessible.
-The Hyperbolic likelihood model is quite versatile, being able to adjust it's overall shape to fit the residual data.
-Thus, there are many applications where this framework can be utilized, a primary example being the modelling of noise artefacts, such as bursts, data gaps, glitches, or other types of non-stationarities.
-At the same time, even at the absence of noise non-stationarities, it can be employed in order to probe any mismodeling of our noise models.
+We expect that the new framework we introduced in this work will be very useful for data from future observatories, where the noise model will not be completely accessible.
+The Hyperbolic likelihood is quite versatile, as {the shape of the Hyperbolic distribution can adjust to fit the residual data.
+In that sense, an advantage to the Whittle approximation of the likelihood, is that the Hyperbolic likelihood can converge to a different distribution than the Gaussian}.
+Thus, there are many applications where this framework can be utilized, a primary example being the modeling of noise artifacts, such as bursts, data gaps, glitches, or other types of non-stationarities.
+At the same time, even in the absence of noise non-stationarities, the Hyperbolic likelihood can be employed in order to probe any mismodeling of our noise models.
+Finally, another application would be to construct Gaussianity tests on different segments of data, based on the values of the parameters of the Hyperbolic likelihood and tools such as the shape triangle.